 I consider education by reading books is as important as learning from your actual flight.

 Speaking about the weather earlier reminded me of this:

-Student pilots mistake not reading the temperature from the actual radar.
+Student pilots make the mistake of not reading the temperature from the actual radar.

 Do not just monitor the climate of your departure airport before takeoff.

-Use online weather services to find out the weather en route and your destination airport.
+Use online weather services to find the weather en route and your destination airport.